SafiUllahAshfaq/interviews-learning/open-questions.md

 - When useEffect/or any hook is used?
 - If useEffect is equivalent to componentDidMount then isn’t it a life cycle method then?
 - Can you map life cycle methods on to react hooks?
 Like which hook is equivalent to componentDidMount?

+## Angular

+- How to sequentially trigger HTTP requests in Angular?
+- What are interceptors?

 ## TypeScript